jhunkeler/astroconda/source/updating.rst

 Updating AstroConda
 ===================

-The update procedure for AstroConda is relatively straight foward.
+The update procedure for AstroConda is relatively straight forward.

 .. code-block:: sh